DANCEcollaborative/bazaar/README.md

       - Copy all of the files within your agent’s runtime directory — but not the ‘runtime/‘ directory itself — to the agent subdirectory.

-- URL format to run the agents
+- URL format for agents
     - The basic format, which we intend to simplify further, is http://SERVER_ADDRESS/login?roomName=ROOM_NAME&roomId=ROOM_NUM&id=ID_NUM&username=USER_NAME&perspective=PERSPECTIVE_NUM&html=HTML_FILE_NAME
       - SERVER_ADDRESS: The address of your Linux server.